Ernst Johann von Biron: Early years

-Biron was born as Ernst Johann von Bühren in Kalnciems, Semigallia as a second son of Karl von Bühren (1653-1733) and his wife Katharina Hedwig von der Raab genannt Thülen (1660-1740).
-His grandfather Carl von Bühren (died in 1674) had been a groom in the service of Jacob Kettler, Duke of Courland, and had received a small estate from his master, which Biron's father inherited and where Biron himself was born.
+Biron was born as Ernst Johann von Bühren in Kalnciems, Semigallia as a second son of Cornet Karl von Bühren (1653–1733) and Katharina Hedwig von der Raab genannt Thülen (1660–1740).
+His grandfather Carl von Bühren (d.
+1674) had been a groom in the service of Jacob Kettler, Duke of Courland, and had received a small estate from his master, which Biron's father inherited and where Biron himself was born.
 He received some education at the academy of Königsberg, but was expelled from there for riotous conduct.
 In 1714, he set out to seek his fortune in Russia, and unsuccessfully solicited a place at the offices of Princess Charlotte of Brunswick-Lüneburg, wife of the Tsarevich Alexei Petrovich.

 Unsuccessful in Russia, Biron returned after a while to Mitau (Courland), where one of his sisters, who served as a lady in waiting to Anna, regent of Courland, had become the fancy of the ruling minister, Peter Bestuzhev.
 Through his sister's intercession and the minister's favour, Biron gained a place at Anna's court.
 Later, during his patron's absence, Biron, a handsome, insinuating fellow, succeeded in supplanting him in Anna's favour, and even procuring the disgrace and banishment of Bestuzhev and his family.
 From this time to the end of her life, Biron's influence over Anna was paramount, and he would be at the pinnacle of this life during the period when she ruled Russia as Empress Anna.